lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Cipher Suites {#cs}

-EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an EDHOC hash algorithm, an EDHOC ECDH curve, an EDHOC signature algorithm, an EDHOC signature algorithm curve, an application AEAD algorithm, and an application hash algorithm from the COSE Algorithms and Elliptic Curves registries.
+An EDHOC cipher suite consists of an ordered set of COSE code points from the "COSE Algorithms" and "COSE Elliptic Curves" registries:

+* EDHOC AEAD algorithm
+* EDHOC hash algorithm
+* EDHOC ECDH curve
+* EDHOC signature algorithm
+* EDHOC signature algorithm curve
+* Application AEAD algorithm
+* Application hash algorithm

 Each cipher suite is identified with a pre-defined int label.

-EDHOC can be used with all algorithms defined for COSE.
-Implementation can either use one of the pre-defined cipher suites below or use any combination of COSE algorithms to define their own private cipher suite.
-Private cipher suites can be used with any of the four values -24, -23, -22, -21.
+EDHOC can be used with all algorithms and curves defined for COSE.
+Implementation can either use one of the pre-defined cipher suites ({{suites-registry}}) or use any combination of COSE algorithms to define their own private cipher suite.
+Private cipher suites can be identified with any of the four values -24, -23, -22, -21.

-The following cipher suites are for constrained IoT where message overhead is an very important factor.
+The following cipher suites are for constrained IoT where message overhead is a very important factor:

 ~~~~~~~~~~~
    0. ( 10, -16, 4, -8, 6, 10, -16 )